ShrideviReddy/github-commit-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## About:
 This project tracks commit history of repository on github.
-For this project, I am using my csharp practice repository.
+For this project, I am tracking my csharp practice repository.
 Link to repository : https://github.com/ShrideviReddy/csharp-practice .

 Technologies used are: Angular, Typescript, GitHub API and bootstrap.